patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 In this section, we will use **Time Series Forecasting** technique to predict future values based on the past values of the data. we will use some input from the past as features to predict the future sales.

 In general, we use current features or features that already happened fed into the model to predict the sales as a target.
-But, the problem is, if we want to predict the sales of the next month, we don't have the features of the next month yet.
-So, we have to use the features of the past to predict the sales of the next month.
+But, the problem is, if we want to predict the sales of the next month, we don't have the records of the next month yet.
+So, we have to use the records of the past to predict the sales of the next month.

 Therefore, we have to perform feature engineering, transform data, create features to obtain the appropriate and effective features to predict the future sales.
 In this project, we will use **Lag Features** and **Rolling Window Statistics** to create features.